MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/rds-in-azure.md

 ## Customized RDS using Quickstart templates

 You can use Azure Resource Manager templates to deploy RDS in Azure.
-This is especially useful if you want a basic RDS deployment but have existing components (like AD) that you want to use. o	Unlike the Marketplace offering, you can make further customizations, such as use an existing AD on a virtual network, use a custom OS image for the RDSH VMs, and layer on high availability for RDS components.
+This is especially useful if you want a basic RDS deployment but have existing components (like AD) that you want to use.
+Unlike the Marketplace offering, you can make further customizations, such as use an existing AD on a virtual network, use a custom OS image for the RDSH VMs, and layer on high availability for RDS components.
+After adding on high availability to each component, your environment will look like the [highly availabile RDS architecture](desktop-hosting-logical-architecture.md#highly-available-deployment).

 Use these steps to create your small-footprint RDS deployment with an Azure RDS template: